golang/dep/README.md

 are incidental - and, given the right general solution, reconcilable. `gps` is our attempt at such a solution.

-By separating out the underlying problem into a comprehensible library, we are hoping to provide a common foundation for different tools.
-Such a foundation, we hope, could improve interoperability, reduce harm to the community, and make the communal process of figuring out what's right for Go more about collaboration, and less about fiefdoms.
+By separating out the underlying problem into a standalone library, we are hoping to provide a common foundation for different tools.
+Such a foundation could improve interoperability, reduce harm to the ecosystem, and make the communal process of figuring out what's right for Go more about collaboration, and less about fiefdoms.